 Sachin Puthran was there when it all happened.
-It was 1995; the time of hand-drawn illustrations, airbrushed finished images and cut-paste typesetting.
+Art has Transformed, It was 1995; the time of hand-drawn illustrations, airbrushed finished images and cut-paste typesetting.
 Digital was slowly coming in, bringing with it a generation gap.
 There was an air of fear in the older Art Directors as the younger generation, fascinated by Mac user interface, was already learning software.
 Below, he takes us on the journey of an Artist, from then to now.

 The Analog Age